Camp Cucamonga: Plot

-The kids arrive at Camp Cucamonga, where they meet head counselor Marvin (John Ratzenberger).
+The kids arrive at Camp Cucamonga and meet head counselor Marvin.
 He announces that they are going to have a "Battle of the Bunks".
 When the girls are going to take showers, Amber makes fun of Lindsey by telling if she takes a shower, it will spoil her image.
-Because of this Lindsey leaves and goes to her bunk.
-Then all the kids get ready for the cook off and are suddenly missing and are found by the camp crew.
+Because of this, Lindsey leaves and goes to her bunk.
+Then all the kids get ready for the cookout and are suddenly missing and are found by the camp crew.
 The camp starts to get bad critics.
-The gang decides to make a rap video.
-The video becomes a hit, and the camp is visited by a special guest (G. Gordon Liddy).
-When the Battle of the Bunks begins, Lindsey manages to win all the female activities, while Frankie is overwhelmed begins to hang out with Lindsey more often, causing Amber to grow jealous as a result.
+The gang decides to make a rap video to promote the camp, which becomes a hit, and the camp is visited by a special guest.
+When the Battle of the Bunks begins, Lindsey manages to win all the female activities, while Frankie is overwhelmed and begins to hang out with Lindsey more often, causing Amber to grow jealous as a result.

 The girls then get letters from their parents.
 Amber takes away Lindsey's letters and reveals that they are fake.
-Amber reads the letter and reveals that Lindsey's parents are filing for divorce; sad and ashamed, she then runs away, but the rest of the gang finds here.
-Now the time comes for the baseball tournament, where Lindsey hopes Max will hit home run.
+Amber reads the letter and reveals that Lindsey's parents are filing for divorce; sad and ashamed, she then runs away, but the rest of the gang finds her.
+Now the time comes for the baseball tournament, where Lindsey hopes Max will hit a home run.
 Frankie sees her shaking and holds her hand, causing Amber to get even more jealous.
 Max ends up hitting a home run and wins.

 At the subsequent Victory Dance, Amber sees Frankie and Lindsey together and pulls Frankie aside.
 Max tells Lindsey that they should see other people and can go steady when they are ready.
-Amber and Frankie then break up because Frankie cares more about Lindsey then he cares about her.
+Amber and Frankie then break up because Frankie cares more about Lindsey than he cares about her.
 Frankie asks Lindsey to dance with him, and the two are officially a couple.
-Amber offers Max fruit punch, and they become a couple also.
-Max ends up winning the scholar athlete award, while Roger and Ava are also now official.
+Amber offers Max fruit punch, and they also become a couple.
+Max ends up winning the scholar-athlete award, while Roger and Ava are now official.